 How to gather information about the competitor: from market presence to product/service offerings

-- Product/Service Offering: Understand their products or services, unique features, and how they compare to yours.
+- Product/Service Offering: Understand their products or services, their unique features, and how they compare to yours.
 This will help you determine whether they are direct or indirect competition.

 - Pricing Strategy: Determine their pricing model and compare it with your own.
 Are they aiming for a premium market segment, or are they trying to win over customers with lower prices?